 1 Burris FastFire III

-For suitable use in every lighting condition, this high-quality red dot also has three different brightness settings.
-You will have to cycle through every setting with one button, which can be problematic when you’re in a hurry.
+This red dot also has three different brightness settings, so you can optimize visibility in a variety of shooting conditions.
+You will have to cycle through every setting with one button, which can be hard when you’re in a hurry.
 However, we still think this is one of the best red dot options, especially for competition shooters.

 3 TruGlo TRU-TEC Micro

 TruGlo has been making quality optics for almost a quarter of a century, and they do a fine job.
-This micro red dot features a multi-coated objective lens, push-button brightness controls with 10 different settings, and an idle auto-off system to save battery life.
+This micro red dot features a multi-coated objective lens, push-button brightness controls, 10 brightness settings, and an idle auto-off system to save battery life.

 Compact and lightweight, the TRU-TEC Micro weighs just over one ounce.
-It’s made from CNC-machined aircraft-grade aluminum, so it’s also surprisingly rugged.
-This high quality red dot is also O-ring sealed, making it waterproof, shockproof, and fogproof.
+It is made from CNC-machined aircraft-grade aluminum.
+The construction makes this small optic surprisingly rugged.
+This optic is also O-ring sealed, making it waterproof, shockproof, and fogproof.

 4 Trijicon RMR Type 2